-Here in the Northeast, many of us are used to the Americanized version of the taco, often packaged as a kit in the grocery store – ground beef in a hard shell topped with chopped lettuce, diced tomato and a dollop of sour cream.
-While it’s not a bad choice, chefs that specialize in the beloved taco would argue that we’re doing it all wrong.
+Here in the Northeast, many of us are used to the Americanized, Tex-Mex version of the taco.
+Often packaged as a kit in the grocery store, it’s usually ground beef in a hard shell, topped with chopped lettuce, diced tomato and a dollop of sour cream.
+While it’s not a bad choice, it does stray from more authentic street tacos you might find in Mexico or California.

-Fresh, soft tortillas are the way to go.
+Soft corn or flour tortillas are the way to go.
 But steer clear of heating them up in a microwave.
 Simply lay your tortilla over your grill or the flame on your gas stove.
-No fire?
+Have an induction range?
 No problem.
-Heating the tortilla in a pan over medium heat for a couple minutes works just as well; watch your fingers and flip with a pair of tongs.
+Heating the tortilla in a pan over medium heat for a couple minutes works just as well; just watch your fingers and flip with a pair of tongs.

 Street tacos have become increasingly popular over the past few years.
 The small shell is just big enough to fit in your hand and – the best part – it allows you to have multiple servings and types of tacos in one meal.

 Even though you’re making tacos at home, that doesn’t mean you can’t have a full menu of options.
 Just like your favorite restaurant, you can mix it up with chorizo, short ribs, steak, grilled chicken, brisket or veggies.
 Try one or try them all!
-Sitting out by the pool?
 Go for mahi mahi, shrimp or fried scallops to keep it light.

 When you want something a little more traditional, marinate skirt steak with the juice of one orange and one lime, cilantro, garlic, onions and a dash of soy sauce to make homemade carne asada.
 Sauté pork that you’ve marinated in lemon and pineapple juice and you’ve got tacos al pastor.

 Here’s where it really gets fun.
-The best part of making tacos is you have all the freedom in the world (or in your fridge) to add whatever toppings you may like.
+When making tacos you have all the freedom in the world (or in your fridge) to add whatever toppings you like.
 You can stick with white onion, lettuce, tomato and sour cream, or you can get a little more adventurous.
-Jicama slaw, red cabbage, queso and cilantro are all possibilities.
-Grilled pineapple and fresh mango are also lighter selections for the summertime.
+Jicama slaw, red cabbage, queso, chopped cilantro, grilled pineapple and fresh mango are are all possibilities to mix and match.